pixx-io/jsdk/README.md

 - `element`: if element is set, then this element will be used as root element for the pixxio selector.
 Otherwise an own element is created and added to the body.
 - `modal`: if modal is set to false. the selector won't open as an overlay. default `true`
 - `language`: currently supported are german `de` and english `en`
+- `askForProxy`: if its true it shows the advanced settings at the login screen to enter proxy configurations.
+The JSDK does not use this information but it stores for you and you can ask for proxy settings be calling the method `getProxyConfiguration()`
+- `compact`: shows the interface as compact version. just necessary elements. default `false`
 ### Events

 - `authState`: returns an object `{ login: boolean }` everytime the state is changed